eXpServer/expserver.github.io/docs/guides/resources/coding-conventions.md

 A typical pattern that we will be seeing in modules is the _create_ and _destroy_ functions.
 For example, the `xps_listener` module has `xps_listener_t *xps_listener_create(...)` and `void xps_listener_destory(xps_listener_t *listener)` functions.
 These functions are responsible for the following:

-- The _create_ functions will allocate memory and initialize the struct for the respective modules, `xps_listener_t` in this example.
+- The _create_ functions allocate memory and initialize the struct for the respective modules, `xps_listener_t` in this example.
 On success it will return a pointer to the instance and on error it will return `NULL` .
 Hence the calling function can detect an error by checking if the returned value is `NULL` or not.
-- The _destroy_ functions will accept a pointer to an instance of the module struct, `xps_listener_t` in this case, to release memory and properly de-initialize any associated values.
+- The _destroy_ functions accept a pointer to an instance of the module struct, `xps_listener_t` in this case, to release memory and properly de-initialize any associated values.
 Since the destroy functions are always expected to succeed, it will not return any errors.

 ### **Other Module Functions**

 Apart from the create and destroy functions, there could be other functions associated with the module, that can be called from anywhere in the code.
-Thus they are also declared in the modules’ header file, and its definition in the C file.
+Thus they are also declared in the respective modules’ header file, and its definition in the C file.
 The function names are prefixed with `xps_`.

 ### Helper Functions